ultraultimated/StockInsight/README.md

 # Click on the image below to see the video
 [![Watch the video](https://img.youtube.com/vi/Fc5fHP2nowA/hqdefault.jpg)](https://youtu.be/Fc5fHP2nowA)
 # About
 StockInsight uses Long Short Term Memory to predict the stock price of a stock.
 StockInsight uses Elasticsearch to store Twitter data.
 StockInsight analyzes the emotions of what the author writes and does sentiment analysis on the text to determine how the author "feels" about a stock.
-StockInsight uses tf-idf to find filter out important keywords from the news headlines, it then makes a search on Twitter based on important keywords found in news articles.
+StockInsight uses tf-idf to filter out important keywords from the news headlines, it then makes a search on Twitter based on important keywords found in news articles.
 StockInsight uses Kibana for data visualization and exploration.
-It also uses Kafka for the simulation of the ra=eal time stock data.
+It also uses Kafka for the simulation of the real time stock data.

 # Requirements
 * Elasticsearch 7.x